top of page

 What is 220 Film?

-220 film is a longer version of 120 film — it’s the same width and format, but twice the length, allowing for twice as many exposures.
-However, unlike 120, it has no backing paper throughout the roll (except at the beginning and end), which means it must be used with cameras that support 220 format.
+220 film is a longer version of 120 film.
+It shares the same width and format but offers twice the length, allowing for twice as many exposures.
+However, unlike 120 film, it has no backing paper throughout the roll, except at the beginning and end.
+This means it must be used with cameras that support the 220 format.

 Here’s how many frames you get per roll, depending on your camera format:

-For portrait and studio photographers, this extra frame count makes a big difference — less time reloading means smoother sessions and a more connected flow with your subject.
+For portrait and studio photographers, this extra frame count makes a significant difference.
+Less time reloading means smoother sessions and a more connected flow with your subject.

 Roll One – Family Test (Mixed Lighting)